jammycakes/badbehavior.net/README.md

 Note that cloning this project using git-svn can take a very long time; I've had more success with this using Mercurial and hgsubversion.

-Before contributing a pull request, please not the following code conventions:
+Before contributing a pull request, please note the following code conventions:

  1. We use tabs for indentation, not spaces.
 Pull requests that mix tabs and spaces in the same file will be rejected with extreme prejudice.